1. Can I enroll in classes at either the Gardner, Leominster, or Devens campus?

 15. How do I change my major?

-You can change your major by going to the Admissions office and completing a Request for Program Change form.
-It’s as easy as that!
+You can change your major by going to the Advising Center and completing a Change of Major form with an advisor.

 16. When is the last day to drop or add a class?

 College policy allows students to freely drop or add courses throughout the first week of classes.
 You will receive a 100% refund if you drop a class during the first week.
 If you drop a class during the second week you will receive a 50% refund, and if you drop a class during the third week you will receive a 25% refund.
+After the third week through the end of the withdrawal period, no refund is given.
 See the academic calendar for specific dates.

 17. When is the last day to withdraw from a course?

 A student may formally withdraw from a course through the end of the ninth week of a full semester or fourth week of a cycle.
 A grade of “W” will be recorded on the student’s transcript.
-Students are required to speak to their instructor or assigned advisor before withdrawing from any course.
-The procedure for course withdrawal includes getting the proper form from the Enrollment Center in Gardner or from the receptionist at our branch campuses (Leominster, Devens, Burbank), bringing the form to their instructor or assigned advisor, and returning the signed form to the Enrollment Center or branch campus.
+Students are required to speak to their instructor first, then financial aid and finally with assigned advisor before withdrawing from any course.
 Please be advised that ceasing to attend a class may result in an instructor initiating the withdrawal from a class prior to the end of the ninth/fourth week.

 Any withdrawal may affect progress toward a degree and future eligibility for financial aid.
-Contact the record’s office for information on your student records.
+Contact Financial Aid for more information on your student records.

 ** Administrative withdrawals may occur after the ninth/fourth week, only as a result of extenuating circumstances by following the Withdrawal from College policy.